picosonic/bbc-fdc/tools/README.md

  * `1` - Error failed hardware initialisation, or not enough user permissions
  * `2` - Error failed to detect drive
  * `3` - Error failed to detect disk in drive

+# checka2r

+checka2r - Check the contents of a **.a2r** (Applesauce) file for debug purposes

+checka2r will validate the a2r magic identifier against a2r format version 1 and 2, the binary marker and LFCRLF, to make sure it hasn't been transferred in ASCII mode.
+It will then traverse the file reading each chunk and displaying details about that chunk.
+The INFO block is decoded into a human readable form, and the META chunk is displayed in full.
+Supported chunks are INFO, META, STRM, RWCP and SLVD.

+## Syntax :

+`[input_a2r_file]`

+## Return codes :

+ * `0` - Success
+ * `1` - Error with command line arguments
+ * `2` - Error opening a2r file
+ * `3` - Error validating header
+ * `4` - Error during chunk processing

 # checkfsd